morrownr/rtl8852bu/README.md

 #### Step 8: Run the installation script (`install-driver.sh`)

+Important: The compilation may fail if the major version of gcc that is in use is not the same as the major version of the gcc that was used to compile the kernel that is in use:

+Example of bad situation:

+gcc 12.1 (used to compile the kernel) gcc 10.3 (version of gcc in use)

+Example of good situation:

+gcc 12.2 (used to compile the kernel) gcc 12.1 (version of gcc in use)

+To determine the values:

+$ cat /proc/version
+$ gcc --version

+If you find your system in a bad situation, it is recommended that you install a version of gcc that matches the major version of gcc that was used to compile your kernel.
+Here is an example for Debian:

+# apt install gcc-12

-Note: It is recommended that you terminate running apps so as to provide the maximum amount of RAM to the compilation process.
+Note: If your system is a low memory system, it is recommended that you terminate running apps so as to provide the maximum amount of RAM to the compilation process.

 Note: For automated builds (non-interactive), use `NoPrompt` as an option.